MAmirEshraghi/mamireshraghi.github.io/_pages/about.md

   - /about.html
 ---

-My name is Mohammad Amir Eshraghi, and I am a researcher in Artificial Intelligence and Machine Vision.
-I am passionate about filing the gaps between deep learning, embedded AI, and robotic systems to address different real-world challenges such as agriculture, healthcare, etc.
+I am Mohammad Amir Eshraghi, a researcher in Artificial Intelligence and Machine Vision.
+I am passionate about filling the gaps between deep learning, embedded AI, and robotic systems by contributing to egocentric AI and 3D recognition to address real-world challenges.

-Recently, I have been collaborating with researchers at [Oregon State University (OSU)](www.oregonstate.edu) to design transformer-based machine vision system implementing on smartphone and robotic systems, enabling real-time decision-making for agricultural purposes.
+Recently, I have been collaborating with researchers at [Oregon State University (OSU)](www.oregonstate.edu) to design a transformer-based machine vision system implemented on smartphone and robotic systems, enabling real-time decision-making for agricultural purposes.

 Before joining OSU, I earned my M.Sc. in Electrical Engineering from the Iran University of Science and Technology (IUST), where I specialized in Digital Electronic Systems and Intelligent Systems and developed innovative AI-based solutions for medical applications, including leukemia and COVID-19 diagnosis systems using computer vision and image processing methods.
 I have collaborated with esteemed research groups across multiple institutions, contributing to impactful projects in AI for healthcare, and publishing my work in peer-reviewed journals.